-HMRC advisory fuel rates for UK businesses (end 2022)
+HMRC advisory fuel rates for UK businesses (as of January 2024)

 Company cars give your team members an easy way to travel for work.
 Whether they use them on a short term basis or have had "their own" company car for years, employees can get where they need to be to help the business grow.

 But things can get a little tricky when it's time to evaluate travel expenses.
 Companies should, in theory, reimburse employees' fuel costs for business trips.